-This region is defined as the Broken Creek downstream of the Boosey Creek confluence, and Nine Mile Creek from Katamatite Township to the Murray River at Barmah Forest, totaling 184 kilometres stretch of waterways.
+This region includes Broken Creek downstream of the Boosey Creek confluence, and Nine Mile Creek from Katamatite to the Murray River at Barmah Forest, totaling 184km of waterways.

-The creeks and their associated floodplain and wetland habitats support intact grey and yellow box tree and grassy woodland communities and numerous threatened species including Murray cod, golden perch, buloke, bush stone-curlew and brolga.
+The creeks and their associated floodplain and wetlands support grey and yellow box tree and grassy woodland communities and numerous threatened species including Murray cod, golden perch, buloke, bush stone-curlew and brolga.
 They also contain important cultural heritage sites, provides water for agriculture and urban centres and supports recreational activities such as fishing, camping and bushwalking.

 The lower Broken and Nine Mile creeks have been regulated for over 100 years, significantly altering their flow regimes.
 Under natural conditions, the creeks would have stopped flowing for extended periods during summer and autumn.
 Today the creeks flows are maintained throughout summer and autumn to supply water for irrigation, domestic and stock use.
 However, winter flows have been reduced due to water harvesting and are dominated by catchment induced runoff.

 Downstream of Nathalia, the Broken Creek has eight shallow weirs managed to provide a near-constant water level for the extraction of irrigation, domestic and stock water by pumping.
 While the weir pools provide important native fish habitat, their water quality is often poor in summer and autumn.